Alumni Spotlight: Daniel Damman

 Did you transfer on and earn other degrees?
 If so, what degrees and from where?

-Alumni Spotlight: Derrick Wise
+Alumni Spotlight: Anne Ange

 Current or most recent title and employer?